 Methodology

-The Flu Tool supports seasonal flu burden estimation, so decisionmakers can better prepare for future influenza seasons.
-The tool uses a multiplier-based approach to generate flu burden estimates based on data published in peer-reviewed studies.
+The Flu Tool aims to support countries with seasonal influenza burden estimation, so decision makers can better prepare for future influenza seasons.
+The tool uses a multiplier-based approach to generate influenza burden estimates at different levels of severity.

-To use this tool, users must input some data, specifically the number of flu-related hospitalizations and/or deaths in a flu season, by age group.
-These data can be derived from seasonal flu hospitalization and/or mortality surveillance.
+To use this tool, users must input some data, specifically the number of influenza-associated hospitalizations and/or deaths in an influenza season, by age group, often derived from seasonal influenza surveillance.

 Systematic literature reviews

-The Flu Tool relies on a baseline set of multipliers, derived from the peer-reviewed literature, that extrapolate from flu-related hospitalization and/or death data (depending on the data that the user enters into the tool) to estimate other levels of the Burden of Disease (BoD) pyramid.
+The Flu Tool relies on a baseline set of multipliers, derived from the peer-reviewed literature, that extrapolate from influenza-associated hospitalization and/or death data (depending on the data that the user enters into the tool) to estimate other levels of the burden of disease (BoD) pyramid.
 Data to inform multipliers and other assumptions were gathered through a series of systematic literature reviews that included data extracted from studies published in all six WHO regions.
-Data were included from studies published from January 1, 2000 to August 31, 2024.
+Data were included from studies published from January 2000 to August 2024.

-The tool uses data from systematic reviews of the peer-reviewed literature in 3 ways:
+The tool uses data from systematic reviews of the peer-reviewed literature in three ways:

 1. To determine multipliers (and 95% confidence intervals [95% CIs]) for estimating deaths or hospitalizations (depending on the user-supplied data), critically ill (e.g., intensive care unit [ICU]) hospitalizations, medically attended mild/moderate cases, and medically unattended mild/moderate cases.

-2. To determine expansion factors that account for under-detection and under-reporting of flu-related hospitalizations and deaths.
-These expansion factors function similarly to the multipliers described above, but rather than using reported hospitalization or death data to estimate other flu severity levels (e.g., critical (ICU-level) hospitalizations, mild/moderate cases), expansion factors use reported hospitalization or death data to estimate the true number of hospitalized cases or flu deaths, respectively (i.e., the same level of severity).
+2. To determine expansion factors that account for under-detection and under-reporting of influenza-associated hospitalizations and deaths.
+These expansion factors function similarly to the multipliers described above, but rather than using reported hospitalization or death data to estimate other influenza severity levels (e.g., critical hospitalizations, mild/moderate cases), expansion factors use reported hospitalization or death data to estimate the true number of hospitalized cases or influenza deaths, respectively (i.e., the same level of severity).

-3. To determine proportions of flu-related hospitalizations by syndrome (i.e., clinical presentation).
-While flu typically presents as a respiratory disease, it can also present with other primary clinical manifestations as well, including circulatory disease and symptoms that are neither respiratory nor circulatory.
-Flu surveillance typically focuses on respiratory symptoms, so flu cases that present with non-respiratory symptoms are more likely to be excluded from reported surveillance data.
+3. To determine proportions of influenza-associated hospitalizations by syndrome (i.e., clinical presentation).
+While influenza typically presents as a respiratory disease, it can also present with other primary clinical manifestations, including circulatory disease or symptoms that are neither respiratory nor circulatory.
+Influenza surveillance typically focuses on respiratory symptoms, so influenza cases that present with non-respiratory symptoms are more likely to be excluded from reported surveillance data.

-The Flu Tool allows users to select the year/flu season for which to estimate flu burden, as well as the ability to compare results between seasons.
-The format of the season—i.e., single-year season for Southern Hemisphere countries vs two-year season for Northern Hemisphere countries (e.g., 2020-2021) vs hybrid season for tropical countries (near the Equator)—is determined based on the reporting format used for the WHO Global Influenza Programme FluNET database.
+The Flu Tool allows users to select the year/influenza season for which to estimate burden, as well as to compare results between seasons.
+The format of the season—i.e., single-year season for southern hemisphere countries vs two-year season for northern hemisphere countries (e.g., 2020-2021) vs hybrid season for tropical countries (near the Equator)—is formatted based on the WHO Global Influenza Programme FluNET database.

 Estimating percentages of hospitalizations by syndrome

-The Flu Tool incorporates data from a literature review focused on understanding the proportions of flu-related hospitalizations that have a respiratory, circulatory, or non-respiratory/non-circulatory primary clinical presentation (or syndrome).
-The purpose of this analysis is to provide data on flu-related hospitalizations without the traditional respiratory presentation in order to improve understanding of the burden of other clinical manifestations.
+The Flu Tool incorporates data from a literature review focused on understanding the proportions of influenza-associated hospitalizations that have a respiratory, circulatory, or non-respiratory/non-circulatory primary clinical presentation (or syndrome).
+The purpose of this analysis is to provide data on influenza-associated hospitalizations without the traditional respiratory presentation in order to improve understanding of the whole spectrum of the influenza burden of disease.
 Data from the peer-reviewed literature were limited and could not be broken down by age group due to small sample sizes, so we used data from all ages from the combined literature to calculate estimates for the proportions described above.

-From the literature review, it was determined that, on average, 81.94% of all flu-related hospitalizations exhibit respiratory disease, 4.61% a primary circulatory presentation, and 13.45% have other non-respiratory, non-circulatory presentations (e.g., gastrointestinal).
-To determine the expected number of respiratory, circulatory, and non-respiratory/non-circulatory cases, the tool divides the number of flu-related hospitalizations calculated in the tool (including the expansion factor, if selected) by 81.94%, in order to estimate the total number of flu-related hospitalizations.
-The tool then multiplies that total by 4.61% and 13.45% to calculate the number of circulatory and non-respiratory, non-circulatory hospitalizations, respectively.
+From the literature review, it was determined that, on average, 81.94% of all influenza-associated hospitalizations exhibit respiratory disease, 4.61% a primary circulatory presentation, and 13.45% have other non-respiratory/non-circulatory presentations (e.g., gastrointestinal).
+To determine the expected number of respiratory, circulatory, and non-respiratory/non-circulatory cases, the tool divides the number of influenza-associated hospitalizations calculated in the tool (including the expansion factor, if selected) by 81.94%, in order to estimate the total number of influenza-associated hospitalizations.
+The tool then multiplies that total by 4.61% and 13.45% to calculate the number of circulatory and non-respiratory/non-circulatory hospitalizations, respectively.

 These estimates are intended to be approximate and should be considered notional due to the limited size and number of studies from which the underlying data were extracted.